All you need is just a little patience.

 Or a lot of it if you're trying to put graphics on the plastic of your dirt bike.

-It can be maddening and bring out the rage in the most mild-mannered person.
+Often maddening, installing dirt bike graphics can bring out the rage in the most mild-mannered person.
 Some riders know their limits and don't even bother - they'd rather hire a professional to save their blood pressure and get it done right.
-But if you're adventurous, a full-on DIYer or simply find laying down graphics a battle you intend to win - it can be done and with practice you'll find it's not really that hard.
+But the adventurous, a full-on DIYer or those who find laying down graphics a battle you intend to win - sticking these stickers correctly can be done and with practice you'll find it's not really that hard.

-The biggest problem you'll find when putting graphics on your plastic is bubbling, misalignment, or they don't stick.
-Unfortunately all of the above at the same time is also in play.
-If it's your first time doing it don't expect smooth sailing.
-If you've worked on toy models in the past and figured out how to get those teeny tiny graphics on the jets, cars or whatever you built you're a step ahead.
+The three biggest problems most find when putting graphics on plastic comes from bubbling, misalignment, or they don't stick.
+Unfortunately, all of the above at the same time also plays a factor.
+Don't expect smooth sailing on your first attempt.
+But, if you have previous experience working on toy models and figured out how to get those teeny tiny graphics on the jets, cars or whatever you built consider yourself a step ahead.

-The hardest areas tend to be the side number plate panels and exhaust side because of the curvature.
-Regardless, some riders have a gift and do it well, others fall into the "good enough" category and some just can't seem to figure it out no matter how hard they try.
+The side number plate panels and exhaust side represent the hardest areas to lay down graphics because if the curvature.
+Regardless, some riders have a gift and do it well, others fall into the "good enough" category while some just can't seem to figure it out no matter how hard they try.
 Whatever camp you fall in some tips on sticking graphics on to plastic should help ease the pain.

 Dirt Bike Graphics Won't Stick

 Old or new - clean the plastic really well.
 Brand new plastic tends to have a waxy residue that needs scrubbing off before applying graphics.
 Follow the instructions from the graphic manufacturer because some glue reacts differently to certain materials.
-Apply the graphics according to the directions.
+Generally a contact cleaner works then let dry completely before application.
+Apply the graphics according to the manufacture directions.

 Misaligned Dirt Bike Graphics